sjsrey/ors/ors_address.md

 ## Captured Science
 There are multiple channels through which science has become increasingly commercialized since the heady days of Descartes.
 Perhaps the most widely debated of these is the commercialization of scientific publishing.
-The costs of scientific publication has attracted much criticism from members of the academy.
+The costs of scientific publication have attracted much criticism from members of the academy.
 A well known lament is that the scientific community carries out the peer review process largely gratis yet the commercial journal publishers charge billions of dollars per year for access to the final scientific product.

-Although the true costs of access to journals is often obscured by non-disclosure agreements that university libraries must sign to access journals, some estimates put the annual revenue of the science-publishing industry at $9.4 billion in 2011 with an average revenue per article of roughly \$5,000, average per article costs  around \$3,500-4,000, and profit margins at 20-30\% [@Van-Noorden:2013lq].
+Although the true cost of access to journals is often obscured by non-disclosure agreements that university libraries must sign to access journals, some estimates put the annual revenue of the science-publishing industry at $9.4 billion in 2011 with an average revenue per article of roughly \$5,000, average per article costs  around \$3,500-4,000, and profit margins at 20-30\% [@Van-Noorden:2013lq].
 These are Apple-like profit margins.
 Publishers own the copyright of the paper and have enclosed the theory within the confines of the article.
 Software and data are generally not to be found, even in cases where the paper access costs can be borne.